Texturace/mes-casting-dashboard/README.md

 - Riot API Implementation: Part 1, pulling Solo Queue stats (e.g., BlueJungler {Xin Zhao} 4-3 (57.14% WR) {KDA}); Part 2, creating custom in-game overlays that always track gold/stacks/etc.
 - Drafter API Implementation: Why manually input everything in the draft menu if we can just pull everything (along with the timer) from Drafter itself?
 - Cross-Platform Functionality: 95%+ of you are probably running everything on Windows, but enabling MacOS support (and Linux support for those casting from Linux while using a capture card from a computer running Windows/MacOS ...
 AKA me in June/July 2026)
-- Multiple Resolutions: Currently, everything only works for 1920x1080, but it's possible that I can build some type of toggle that would allow you to broadcast from the "standard" resolutions of HD, QHD, and UHD.
+- ~~Multiple Resolutions: Currently, everything only works for 1920x1080, but it's possible that I can build some type of toggle that would allow you to broadcast from the "standard" resolutions of HD, QHD, and UHD.~~ (v1.1.0)

 ## What to do if Things Break
 1) Click "Send to Overlay": I have found some non-replicable bugs here and there that have all been resolved by clicking the "Send to Overlay" button.
 If you find a bug that IS replicable, please send me detailed steps and screenshots for me to troubleshoot and correct the issue.